 While I see many people using the LCD for composing their images, an optical DSLR viewfinder is a great feature and I encourage using it, especially when not using a tripod.
 The Rebel models and, now, the 77D get a smaller pentamirror (vs. pentaprism) viewfinder than some of the more advanced APS-C EOS models and an approximately 95% view is shown at .82x magnification.
-The 95% spec means that some additional subject outside of the viewfinder may end up in pics.
-Though small, the 77D viewfinder should work well and there are benefits to the smallness including smaller size and smaller price tag.
+The 95% spec means that some unseen additional subject outside of the viewfinder may end up in pics.
+Though small, the 77D viewfinder should work well and there are benefits to the smallness including the smaller size and the smaller price tag.

 The Rebel T6i and T6s were the first Rebel models to receive an Intelligent Viewfinder that uses a liquid crystal overlay to provide various displays of focusing points and zones, spot metering circle, on-demand grid lines, and more.
-These intelligent viewfinders are really nice.
+Canon's intelligent viewfinders are really nice.
 I've now used many of them and have them in all of my daily use DSLRs.
 Rebel model focusing screens were not user replaceable and that meant, until now, that a grid screen was not even available.

 The 77D's eyecup is removable and the dioptric adjustment knob allows the image in the viewfinder to be focused to the user's eye.

-Though it is no longer a member of the "Rebel" model line and now lacks that name, the 77D remains very Rebel-like in its design.
+As discussed, though it is no longer a member of the "Rebel" model line and now lacks that name, the 77D remains very Rebel-like in its design.
 Owners of the Rebel T6s especially will find this camera feeling very familiar in their hand and, with the flagship Canon Rebel model remaining largely unchanged through many iterations from a design standpoint, previous Rebel owners will also feel at home with the 77D in their hands.
 Even though it is referred to as a new model, the 77D has benefited from the maturity of a design that has been refined over many years, one that even new photographers will find easy to understand and use.
 Let's take a look at the 77D starting on the back side.

 The back of the 77D is practically identical to the back of the Rebel T6s, but not completely so.
 One significant exception is the addition of a Wi-Fi button located just above the Rear Control Dial.
 Another is the addition of an AF-On button, located to the left of the magnification buttons on the top-right.
-Another change is that the recessed area used for grasping the side of the LCD panel has been moved to the top right of the LCD, a location that is easier to use with the move providing room for the extra button.
-And, the last change is the former slide lock is now a lever lock.
+One more change is that the recessed area used for grasping the side of the LCD panel has been moved to the top right of the LCD, a location that is easier to use with the move providing room for the extra button.
+And, the last change is that the former slide lock is now a lever lock.